dhrubo55/personal-blog/content/posts/day-52-implementing-a-basic-bloom-filter-using-java-bitset-api.md

 ![Bloom Filters: Visuals for explanation and applied systems | by Brian  Femiano | Level Up Coding](https://miro.medium.com/max/1400/1*hCwivv91BuskNzZ1ebq6jw.png)

-here in this scenario we are searching for the user name `Mary` in the database
+here in this scenario we are searching for the user name `Mary` in the bloom filter.
+So from the picture we can see a bloom filter is a